GivherLLC/givher/content/all-events/ca-legislative-lgbtq-caucus-swearing-in-celebration.md

   - paragraph: "5k - 4 VIP reception entires, logo representation, drink tickets,
       and verbal recognition. "
   - paragraph: Event will open to the public at 6:00 pm.
 Program will start at 6:30 pm.
+  - paragraph: To ensure your entry, please RSVP and secure your spot on the guest list.
+See you there!
 boldedEventInformation:
-  - line: Join us for this exciting event, which is completely free to the public!
-      To ensure your entry, please RSVP and secure your spot on the guest list.
-      See you there!
+  - line: Attendance at this event by a public official will constitute acceptance of a reportable gift.
+The Internal Revenue Service recognizes the California LGBTQ Foundation as a Section 501(c)(3) public charity.
+Gifts to the California LGBTQ Foundation are tax-deductible in the U.S.A.
+The Federal Tax ID# is 38-0805115.
+The California LGBTQ Foundation does not endorse, support, or oppose candidates for public office.
 detailImage: /uploads/img_3458.jpg
 postponed: false
 hideEvent: false